Safeguarding and Child Protection Policy

 The DSL will ensure this file is transferred within 5 days for an in-year transfer and within 5 days of the start of a new term.

-East Wichel Community Primary School and Nursery’s DSL will also consider if it would be appropriate to share any additional information with the new education setting in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school or college
+East Wichel Primary School & Nursery’s DSL will also consider if it would be appropriate to share any additional information with the new education setting in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school

 The school will retain records for pupils where there is an existing safeguarding /child protection file or who have been withdrawn to be electively educated at home.
 These will be stored confidentially until the child’s 25th birthday and then disposed of in a confidential and secure manner.